hpc2n/sphinx-lesson-template/content/task-basics-1.rst

 .. challenge::

-    Write a program that creates 10 task.
+    Write a program that creates 10 tasks.
     Each task should print the thread number of the calling thread.

     **Hint:** From the :code:`omp.h` header file: